 Yoghurt contains Lactobacillus acidophilus, a bacterium found in healthy vaginas, which kills yeast by producing hydrogen peroxide.

 - Apply directly to the vulva and into the vagina 1-2 times a day until after symptoms clear up.

 Yeast Infection Prevention

-- dry the vaginal area thoroughly after you shower or bathe
+- Dry the vaginal area thoroughly after showers or baths.

 - bath oils

 - deodorant soaps

 The growth of yeast colonies increases if using broad spectrum antibiotics, such as:

 The following may be made less effective if they come in contact with Mycelex-7